YannVogel/phpsymfony-project7/README.md

 The application is accessible at https://127.0.0.1:8000/

-(The clients in the database all have the password "password".)
+You can log in at https://127.0.0.1:8000/login with the username client1@bilemo.com, client2@bilemo.com or client3@bilemo.com and the password "password".